 In winter, the atmosphere around Helsinki is just as magical as in summer.
 The long Nordic days of summer become very short, as the sun rises above the horizon only for a few hours each day.
 Yes, it may be cold, but you get the benefit of sunrises without having to wake up at ungodly hours; and after sunset, the town is bathed in the blue light of the magical ‘blue hour’ between dusk and night.
 The sea freezes over and the town is covered in snow, making it look like a fairytale.

 So, what to do in winter in Helsinki if you find yourself there?
-Here are six ideas to enjoy the best of what the city has to offer!
+Here are eight ideas to enjoy the best of what the city has to offer in December, January and February!

 There are several islands off the coast of Helsinki, including many where locals have their summer homes.
 In summer, these islands are probably at their best – people often spend the entire season there, enjoying nature and time with friends and family.
 Unsurprisingly, in winter the islands are usually very quiet – but that is not to say they aren’t worth a visit!